agmath/agmath.github.io/OpenIntroCompanionSite.md

 in applied statistics.
 Versions of all notebooks utilizing the R computing language are available, with corresponding versions in Excel/Sheets and Python forthcoming.

-🚧 Please note that any currently avalable spreadsheet versions of activities are very rough drafts and are *proof of concept* at this stage.
-I am actively working on these during Summer and Fall 2026.
-Similarly, the *dynamic* versions of activities are at the exploratory/proof of concept stage as well.
-All static R-versions of the activities have been well tested, as they were part of the original `{AppliedStatsInteractive}` R-package which has been in use since 2020. 🚧

 These resources are open-sourced and will always remain freely available.
 If you are benefiting from using these activities and would like to support the their maintenance as well as the development of similar resources across mathematics and statistics in the future, you may donate via the link below.